Breaking news! Today the South African Constitutional Court ruled that the personal use of dagga is not a criminal offence.

 So what does this mean for stoners?

-This means that adults can now legally grow dagga for personal use and smoke it privately in South Africa.
+This means that adults can now legally grow cannabis for personal use and smoke it privately in South Africa.
 The court made this judgment based on medical studies that showed that alcohol caused more harm than dagga.
 There was little data to show that criminalising dagga reduced harmful use.

 Parliament now has two years to amend the relevant laws.
 The court specified that it has granted interim relief that allows personal use at home.
 The judgement doesn’t specify the amount that can be used by an adult in private use – this must still be determined by parliament.